ARCHER2-HPC/xthi/README.md

 ```
 Options

--c 1|2|3    report on Cartesian communicator with geiven number of dimensions
+-c 1|2|3    report on Cartesian communicator with given number of dimensions
 -r          use "reorder" true in MPI_Create_create() (when using -c)
 -s seconds  wait for given number of seconds before exiting with MPI_Finalize().
             This can be useful to prevent immediate exit of the application.